jonathan-robertson/high-ping-kicker/README.md

    1. provide the subject/title (this will become the release's name)
    2. enter the details (this will become the release summary)
 3. when your PR is updated and merged, a release will automatically be created with the details you provided above
-   1. check out the release entry and copy the link for `high-ping-kicker.zip` from there if you want to download it on your server
+   1. check out the release entry and copy the link for `lag-shield.zip` from there if you want to download it on your server

 ## Special Thanks

-This mod is largely based on the feature by the same name in [Server Tools](https://github.com/dmustanger/7dtd-ServerTools).
+This mod is largely based on the feature named "High Ping Kicker" in [Server Tools](https://github.com/dmustanger/7dtd-ServerTools).
 I would highly encourage anyone interested in *this* mod to check out their server management mod as well.
 It comes with a full suite of AntiCheat services and a truly wild number of tools and capabilities.

 ### Why not just use Server Tools?

 Hey, using [Server Tools](https://github.com/dmustanger/7dtd-ServerTools) might be the better choice for you!
 But here are some reasons why you might not have the option to:

 1. Accessibility: I found that my current host and many other hosts (it turns out) do not support the creation/management of xml files in the game root directory and instead rely on configuration via admin commands.
-In order to ensure accessibility and ease of use for all admins in any situation, **High Ping Kicker (this project) is fully configurable from the admin console or via Telnet**.
+In order to ensure accessibility and ease of use for all admins in any situation, **Lag Shield is fully configurable from the admin console or via Telnet**.
 2. Compartmentalization: I'm a fan of keeping mods as small and as simple as possible, which aligns more to a 'microservices' line of thinking.
 There are some downsides to this, in certain situations, but monitoring/kicking players for excessive ping would not suffer from this approach in my view.